 Open Daily: Sunrise to Sunset

 Rentals and Reservations: 330-409-8096

 Parking for the Middle Branch Trail is available at:

-Hike, bike, walk, run, or jog on this trail connecting neighborhoods and nature from Canton to Plain Township!
+Hike, bike, walk, run, or jog on this 6.40 mile trail connecting neighborhoods and nature from Canton to Plain Township!
 This mostly limestone trail is reinforced with asphalt in a few spots and follows along the Middle Branch of the Nimishillen Creek.

 Rent a bike at the self-service BikeSmart hub at the Veterans Community Park Trailhead.
 Rentals are free with a Stark County District Library card after signing up at the library, and the Plain Community Branch is conveniently located right across the street.
 Bikes can be rented for a small fee without a library card.

 Hit the trail with your pet!
 Just remember that dogs must be leashed at all times, and owners must dispose of pet waste properly.

 The Middle Branch Trail is maintained by Stark Parks and connects Canton City Parks including Robert E. Schreiber Park, Reifsnyder Park, Oak Park, and Martindale Park.
 The trail continues north along the railroad tracks then meanders through Gervasi Vineyard and past Rice’s Nursery.
 The trail then loops around Plain Township’s Veterans Community Park, continues north across Schneider St., and loops around Glenoak High School.

 A 1.31 mile on-road connection to the Hoover Trail through Lexington Farms on Easton St uses the sidewalk parallel to Rosedown Blvd before heading west on Stone Crossing St., south on Marelis Ave., and west on Bellview St. to Market Ave.